Research – user interviews

 Increasing sign ups

-The mobile navigation now offers the same discoverability as the main desktop site across any device size.
-The new navigation is made up of a series of hierarchies of information, carefully considered and tested multiple times to finely hone the final usable product.
+The responsive mobile navigation now offers the same discoverability as the full desktop site across any device size.
+The new navigation adapts responsively and is made up of a series of carefully considered hierarchies of information.

 Old v new buttons style